ebx/ebx-linkedin-sdk/.github/pull_request_template.md

 ### Compare (For layered PRs)

 Generate compare URL from https://github.com/ebx/ebx-linkedin-sdk/compare so that it's easily accessible.
 This is ONLY REQUIRED FOR COMPLICATED, DEPENDENT OR LAYERED PRs.
 Feel free to delete this section if not required.

+## Final Checklist

+Please tick once completed.

+- [ ] Build passes.
+- [ ] Versioning considered (the version number in this PR is inline with semantic versioning requirements).
+- [ ] Change log has been updated.